HenryGarle/react-redux-setstate/README.md

 Remember, this identifier must be globally unique across the app, for any and all instances of components that use react-redux-setstate.
 This may require passing additional props down to the component to guarantee its uniqueness.
 Of course, if your component is a singleton, you can just have this function return a constant string.

+Also note that you can intentionally give two instances of a component the same key, if you want them to share the same state, in which state changes in one instance is synchronized in the other as well.

 ## Limitations

 Here are some known limitations when using this library instead of React's built-in state API: